craftcms/docs/docs/commerce/3.x/customers.md

 ## User Customer Info Tab

-If a user account has a Craft Commerce customer record associated with it, a “Customer Info” tab will be added to their account page in the Control Panel.
+If a user account has a Craft Commerce customer record associated with it, a “Customer Info” tab will be added to their account page in the control panel.

 This tab contains the following information:

 - **Orders** – A list of previous orders for the customer.
-- **Active Carts** – A list of active carts for the customer based on the [Commerce::$activeCartDuration](configuration.md#activecartduration) setting.
+- **Active Carts** – A list of active carts for the customer based on the [Commerce::\$activeCartDuration](configuration.md#activecartduration) setting.
-- **Inactive Carts** – A list of inactive carts for the customer based on the [Commerce::$activeCartDuration](configuration.md#activecartduration) setting.
+- **Inactive Carts** – A list of inactive carts for the customer based on the [Commerce::\$activeCartDuration](configuration.md#activecartduration) setting.
 - **Addresses** – A list of the customer's addresses with the ability to edit or delete.
 - **Subscriptions** – A list of the customer's subscriptions.

-The visibility of this tab can be controlled with the [Commerce::$showCustomerInfoTab](configuration.md#showcustomerinfotab) setting.
+The visibility of this tab can be controlled with the [Commerce::\$showCustomerInfoTab](configuration.md#showcustomerinfotab) setting.
 The tab is shown by default.